-Most users connecting from a Windows, Mac OS, and Linux should connect to the wireless network ritwpa2.
-Game consoles and media streaming devices usually do not support WPA or WPA2 enterprise encryption.
-These devices will have to be manually registered on start.rit.edu and use wireless network rit.
+Most users connecting from a Windows, Mac OS, and Linux should connect to the wireless network: RIT.
+Game consoles and media streaming devices might not support WPA or WPA2 enterprise encryption, so they will need to be manually registered on start.rit.edu and use wireless network RIT-Legacy.

 Students are not allowed to host their own wireless networks.

 RIT Computer Account management, such as password reset and device registration can managed at start.rit.edu.

 In order to connect to RIT's wireless network, you must first have an active RIT Computer Account.